This is similar to the previous notes that I created, it is an accumulation of my own notes regarding advertising; part 2. In no particular order.

 –

-There’s a place to go crazy and test bizarre concepts, because the inventory allows – that is Display and Video.
+There’s a place to go a little crazy and and test slightly bizarre concepts, because the inventory allows – that is in mass media.

 –